 Daily acts of collective worship/ whole school assembly

 Our assemblies uphold our core values of Respect, Aspiration, Courage, Fairness and Joy.
 We focus on one each term and at the end of the year a shield is awarded to 5 children who have consistently demonstrated our core values.
 Visitors are invited to lead assemblies including Water aid and our local PCSO.
 All of whom reinforce these core values.
 Each week we celebrate success both inside and outside school.
 A moment of reflection of held at the end of each act of worship, which is broadly Christian in nature.

 Mutual respect is one of our core values.
-It is also taught within formal SEAL, PSHE and RE lessons and on an informal nature throughout the school day.
-We are a Rights Respecting School and have our Level 1 award.
+It is also taught within formal PSHE lessons and on an informal nature throughout the school day.
+We are very proud to be a Gold Rights Respecting School.
 Pupils are encouraged to know, understand and exercise their rights and personal freedoms and advised how to exercise these safely, for example through our E-Safety policy and PSHE work on keeping myself safe.